iamlordaubrey/votemenu/README.md

 # Menu Vote

+Description: An API that enables
+- Restaurants to be created
+- Employees to be created under a restaurant
+- Menus to be uploaded by a restaurant *daily*
-Description: An API to vote on restaurant menus
+- Employees to vote on a restaurants menus *daily*
+- Viewing the votes result, from highest to lowest menu vote count

 ### Limitations
 The v2 endpoint doesn't calculate the vote result; it currently uses v1's logic.